LiaScript/docs/README.md

                           --{{0}}--
-The `details` and `summary` tags are standard HTML tags and GitHub also supports the internal usage of Markdown for these specific tags.
+The `details` and `summary` tags are standard HTML tags and GitHub also supports their usage with Markdown.
 These tags offer a neat way to define something what is nowadays called accordion.
 Thus, your user can click on the summary text to make the body of the `details`-tag appear.

 **Syntax:**